 Requesting accommodations for the ACT as an English language learner is quite simple, but you will need to work with a school official to address your needs.
 This is helpful because the official will handle the difficult part of the process for you.

 Your first step will be to create an account on the ACT website and sign up for your desired test date.
-The online registration page will ask you for your high school’s code, as well as your accessibility needs.
+The online registration page will ask you for your high school, and you will need to select “yes” when asked if you need accommodations.

-After submitting your information, you’ll receive an email to send to your school official.
-Along with the email, you’ll have to submit a completed Consent to Release Information ACT form to your school official.
+After submitting your information, you’ll receive an email that you have to forward to your school official.
+Along with the email, you’ll have to submit a completed Consent to Release Information ACT form to them.
 Once you submit these documents to your school official, they will handle the rest of the process for you.

 To be approved, the ACT will look for answers to the following questions:

-Although ACT accommodations for ESL students can offer you a more pleasant test-taking experience, the most effective way to reduce standardized test anxiety is to practice the content that will be covered on the ACT!
+Although ACT accommodations for ESL students can offer you a more pleasant test-taking experience, the most effective way to have an excellent ACT test day is to practice the content that will be tested on the exam!

-• Improve your grammar.
-Mastering the grammar rules that are commonly tested on the ACT will help you better prepare yourself for understanding the content in the Reading and Language portions of the test.
-If you struggle with reading, check out our handy “Tips for Reluctant Readers.”
+- Improve your grammar.
+Mastering the grammar rules that are commonly tested on the ACT will help you better prepare yourself for understanding the content in the Reading, English, and Writing portions of the test.

-• Keep track of your progress.
-This is a helpful motivational tool for those days when you feel like you aren’t getting anything right.
-Seeing a visual representation of the progress you’re making will boost your morale.
+- Keep track of your progress.
+This is a helpful motivational strategy for those days when you feel like you aren’t getting anything right.
+Note your studying on a calendar, or use a habit tracker to Seeing a visual representation of the progress you’re making will boost your morale.

-Particularly for ELL students, studying vocabulary is crucial to building standardized test confidence.
+Particularly for English learners, studying vocabulary is crucial to building standardized test confidence.
 Piqosity has you covered, with extensive FREE vocabulary practice at three levels:

 Although these lists were designed to help students preparing for the ISEE, they work just as well for general vocabulary-building.
 To practice these words, consider making flashcards, grouping them by definition, and using them in sentences.
 These activities will help you familiarize yourself with what each one means and how to identify context clues too.